-Over time rust can build up in any fuel tank, in any vehicle — from those in diesel powerhouses to heavy-duty GFRP composite tanks.
-At V&F, our certified mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
-Plus, our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
+Over time rust can build up in any fuel tank, in any vehicle— from those in diesel powerhouses to heavy-duty GFRP composite tanks.
+At V&F, our certified mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 or schedule an appointment online.

 This article was originally published in September 2018 and has been updated to reflect evolving best practices.